-My outfit is a mix of what I already had in my closet, what I’ve gotten a deal on, and a few legit investment pieces since I do a lot of outdoor recreation anyways.
+My outfit is a mix of what I already had in my closet, what I’ve gotten a deal on, and a few legit investment pieces I got after deciding I did actually enjoy being outdoorsy.
 I got my puffy vest for $20 at the Gap outlet but also have a really nice fleece from REI that was closer to $60.
 Unfortunately, they don’t make it anymore, but this is the most similar item I could find.

 I accidentally bought a snowboarding jacket back in high school (yes, I still wear the jacket I was rocking on the bus stop corner circa 2005).
 This means it had a pocket for goggles, and the armpits unzip (a feature I was thoroughly confused by while freezing my ass off at said bus stop, but now appreciate).
 These are nice features, but they’re not must-haves.

 Whatever winter jacket you have is fine as long as it’s waterproof and not knee length.
 You do want to be able to move around in it, but let’s be real, it’s not like you’re going to be giving Lindsey Vonn a run for her money your first few times out.
 It’s not important to have the latest ski wear – just warm and waterproof!